Pregnancy and baby

 Vitamins for children

 Having too much of some vitamins can be harmful.
-Keep to the recommended dose stated on the label, and be careful not to give your child two supplements at the same time.
-For example, don’t give them cod liver oil and vitamin drops, as cod liver oil also contains vitamins A and D. One supplement on its own is strong enough.
+Keep to the dose recommended on the label, and be careful not to give your child 2 supplements at the same time.

 Vitamin D

-It's important that children still receive vitamin drops, even if they get out in the sun.
+Young children should still have vitamin drops, even if they get out in the sun.

 Vitamin A

-Vitamin A is important for babies and young children, and they may not be getting enough.
-It strengthens their immune system, can help their vision in dim light, and maintains healthy skin.
+Vitamin A is important for babies and young children, and some may not be getting enough.

 Good sources of vitamin A include: